apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 First thing that appeared really strange to me was that many files existed both in the root folder as well as in `generic`.
-If you opened them, you would quickly notice that copies in `general` contain the actual code, while at the root they all look very similar.
+If you opened them, you would quickly notice that copies in `generic` contain the actual code, while at the root they all look very similar.
 Here is `THStorage.c` for example:

 {% highlight c %}